pypa/packaging.python.org/source/tutorials/packaging-projects.rst

 Configuring metadata
 --------------------

-You can place the metadata for your project in one of two places.
-Static information should be placed in :file:`setup.cfg`.
+There are two types of metadata: static and dynamic.

+* Static metadata (:file:`setup.cfg`): guaranteed to be the same every time.
 This is simpler, easier to read, and avoids many common errors, like encoding errors.
-Any items that are dynamic, as well as extension modules or extensions to setuptools, need to go into :file:`setup.py`.
-You can completely configure via :file:`setup.py` if you really want to; both methods are shown below.
+* Dynamic metadata (:file:`setup.py`): possibly non-deterministic.
+Any items that are dynamic or determined at install-time, as well as extension modules or extensions to setuptools, need to go into :file:`setup.py`.

+Static metadata should be preferred and dynamic metadata should be used only as an escape hatch when absolutely necessary.

 .. tabs::